BCLab-UNM/Swarmathon-Robot/Competition Rules.md

 - Modifying the Swarmathon-ROS code base

-    - Teams participating in the Physical competition are encouraged to modify any parts of the Swarmathon-ROS code base, including adjusting the Gazebo model files to better replicate the capabilities of their physical robots.
+    - Teams participating in the Physical competition are encouraged to modify any parts of the Swarmathon-ROS code base, including adding ROS packages and adjusting the Gazebo model files to better replicate the capabilities of their physical robots, **with the exception** of `/src/rqt_rover_gui`, which should **not** be modified.
 All committed code that is pushed to a team's GitHub repository by the cutoff date will be pulled and run onboard robots during the Physical competition.

-    - Teams participating in the Virtual competition are also allowed to modify the code base, but note that adjustments to the Gazebo models, Gazebo plugins, or rqt GUI **will not** be used during the Virtual competition.
-More specifically, only code committed to `src/mobility/*`, `src/obstacle_detection/*`, and `src/target_detection/*` will be pulled and run for the competition.
+    - Teams participating in the Virtual competition are also allowed to modify any parts of the code base, including adding ROS packages, **with the exception** of `/simulation` and `/src/rqt_rover_gui`, which should **not** be modified.